 I appreciate that right now during the COVID-19 crisis, it is impossible to predict what future employment may bring in terms of aircraft type and choosing what tools to purchase – I guess a good starting point would be to use what you already have e.g. flight sim etc.

 The APS MCC course is quite demanding, lasting around 3 weeks depending on which product you choose.
 The course content is heavy, and you will generally finish each day exhausted so you need to be well-rested and try to avoid distractions as best as you can.

 Although you would have already spent a lot on flight training just to get to the APS MCC stage, try to find accommodation not too far from your APS MCC course provider and of a good standard too, so you have somewhere comfortable to rest and also eat well.

 In managing your distractions (family, friends, partners etc), try and also find a period where you can genuinely concentrate 100% on the APS MCC course.

 I was working at the time, so I booked three weeks of annual leave and did not go home during that period as my days off were either spent preparing for upcoming sims or getting some much-needed rest.

-I did my APS MCC course with VA Airline Training.
+I thought my APS MCC course with VA Airline Training was excellent.